louis-sanna-eki/flow/README.md

 Docker must be installed on you system.

-To launch the database container:
+To launch the database and the server containers:

 ```shell
 docker-compose up -d